 Small Bathroom Lighting Tips: Make Any Space Shine with the Right Lighting

-In the bathroom, lighting is an ongoing debate and a topic that many people seek advice on.
+In the bathroom, lighting is an ongoing debate that many people seek advice on.
 How much light is too much?
 Where should the lights be?
 What types of lights are best?
 There are so many questions and considerations that it can be mind boggling.
 Fortunately, we’ve got you covered.
 In this guide, we’ll address everything that you need to know about lighting for small bathrooms, and bathrooms in general, including:

 • Why it’s so difficult to light bathrooms properly